 Quick Facts on Courgette

-This confusion is happening because zucchinis are used as vegetables.
+This confusion is happening because courgettes are used as vegetables.
 They can be cooked and most fruits cannot be.
 However, this is completely wrong.
 Courgettes are, botanically speaking, fruits, just like cucumbers.

-The smaller, the better
+The Smaller, the Better

 We made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.